nathabee/beelab/docs/installation-vps.md

 ## Assumptions

 * VPS: Ubuntu 22.04/24.04 x86\_64 on Hetzner (root or sudo access).
-* DNS not required (you can use the server IP + ports).
-We’ll open only the ports we need.
+* DNS required  (subdomains)
-* You’ll log in as a non‑root sudo user (recommended) or `root`.
+* You’ll log in as a non‑root sudo user

-> If your OS is not Ubuntu/Debian, call it out and we’ll adapt the commands.

 ---